avalonmediasystem/avalon-docker/README.md

 Set these Avalon env vars:
 * `SETTINGS__DOMAIN=http://<ip address or hostname>/`
 * `STREAMING_HOST=<ip address or hostname>` so Avalon crafts the right streaming URLs

+## nginx HLS image
+The nginx HLS image is a special build of nginx with the [nginx-vod-module](https://github.com/kaltura/nginx-vod-module) built into it.
+This image has a default nginx config that works with either a mounted content directory or a remote minio/s3 bucket.
+For local mounted content, set VOD_MODE to 'local' (default) and mount the content to `/data` in the container.
+For remote content, set VOD_MODE to 'remote' and set AVALON_STREAMING_BUCKET_URL to the derivatives bucket (default is `http://minio:9000/derivatives/` for use with a minio container in a docker-compose environment).

+If you need to make customizations, make a local copy of nginx.conf.template and mount it into the container at `/etc/nginx/nginx.conf.template`.
+This template file has variables that are replaced by environment variables on startup: AVALON_DOMAIN, AVALON_STREAMING_PORT, AVALON_STREAMING_BUCKET_URL, and VOD_MODE.